xactuary/School_District_Analysis/README.md

 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/Summary_by_school-after.PNG)

-A comparison for the % Passing results prior to removing the 9th grade scores versus after removing 9th grade is shown below:
+A comparison for the % Passing results prior to removing the 9th grade scores versus after removing 9th grade using the proper denominator is shown below:

 |THS|Before Change | After Change|